aiellolorenzo23/GrokUI/README.md

 - GrokUI depends on the features exposed by the locally installed CLI.
 - Sessions may depend on the working directory used when you started `grok` or `agent`.
-- The GUI separates `grok` and `agent`, but both are delegated to their respective CLI commands.
+- The sidebar separates `grok` and `agent` in the UI, while execution is delegated to their respective CLI commands.
+- Rename and hide session actions are local app preferences, not permanent CLI changes.
+- Attached files are not copied: Grok receives the local path as plain text.